Welcome to Brewarrina Local Aboriginal Land Council

 Brewarrina LALC has over 50 properties around Bre which are currently managed by Mid Lachlan and the Aboriginal Housing Office.
 We are in discussions to become involved in the management of these properties.
 Stay tuned whilst we conduct these negotiations.
 Currently, if you have an enquiry about Aboriginal housing in Brewarrina, please contact Mid Lachlan on 1800 231 160.
 If however, you wish to go on the waiting list for one of these properties please see us at the LALC.

-Our next member meeting is planned for 21 July 2021.
-The meeting will be held at the Visitors Information Centre at 5.30pm.
-There will be food on and a lucky draw meat tray up for grapbs.
+Our next member meeting is planned for August depending on the Covid situation.
+Our meetings are held at the Visitors Information Centre with food on and a lucky draw meat tray up for grapbs.
 Please send confirmation of Aboriginality applications to our email or call John on mobile 0438 286 477 if you would like any further information.

 As the Brewarrina community champions our charge for self determination, community representative Tom Biles writes a heart felt message to his late father the great 'Tombo Winters'.
 The letter identifies the underlying reality.
 The road to self determination has been a battle that has been felt by multiple generations.
 To read more CLICK HERE.